ikcede/mathler/README.md

 - Target: A cached value that the player is trying to calculate
 - Solution: The solution expression
 - Completed: A boolean to quickly see if the game is over

+These would become the main variables of the [GameState](/src/components/game/GameState.ts) that I use to pass around specific instances of a game.

+**Pros**:

+- Any one instance of a Game to be fully represented by a GameState
+- By not representation a temporary state (user input before a valid guess), I can avoid rerendering most components that depend on the game state
+- Game states can be saved and loaded, potentially for a puzzle mode

+**Cons**:

+- Since I'm storing guesses and the solution as strings, I might need to transform them into expressions for validation, which can be an expensive process
+- Needing to track the active row separately since I can't directly modify the guess string

+### Mathler.ts

+## FE Technical Design

+For the front-end game component, I focused on separating out each meaningful element of the view into small modular components.

+For the game, this led to the following components:

+- [Key](/src/components/mathler/key): Individual keys that the user can click
+- [Keyboard](/src/components/mathler/keyboard): Used to render lists of Keys and pass through click events from Keys to the parent Game
+- [Tile](/src/components/mathler/tile): An individual tile that reflected inputted keys
+- [Row](/src/components/mathler/row): A row of Tiles that passes through Tile values and display states
+- [Game](/src/components/mathler/game): The main view that controls all Tiles and Keys and their states

+### Development Process

+Initially, I thought it could be helpful to have Rows figure out Tile display states, but after testing a quick implementation, I realized that to account for the requirement of allowing multiple occurences of the same number or operator would need me to rebuild a solution character hash every rerender.
+As a result, I abstracted out all the logic from the Key, Keyboard, Row, and Tile components to keep them view focused.

+I also decided to shift some shared states and constants into [util/constants](/src/components/mathler/util/constants.ts) to keep the Game component cleaner and to share DisplayStates across view components.

+## Testing